SungHoHong2/Leetcode-Experiment/medium/Search_in_Rotated_Sorted_Array/README.md

     def search(self, nums, target):
         # get the total length of nums
-        # if there are no numbers
+        # return -1 if there are no numbers
-            # return -1
         # if there is a single number
             # return zero if the single number matches with the target otherwise -1
         # find the rotate_index in the array = rotate_index